Do Not Resuscitate (DNR) means that if the heart stops, the patient does not want Cardio-Pulmonary Resuscitation (CPR) to try restarting the heart.

 Many people, young and old, have DNR orders, because they do not want CPR if their heart stops, and prefer to die without the attempt at resuscitation.
 Here are some of the tradeoffs:

 Sources: 2017 data outside hospitals from MyCARES, 2017 Non-Traumatic National Survival Report.
 2016 data in hospitals from pages e357, e365, Heart Disease and Stroke Statistics-2018 Update.
-Pages e358 and e365 show higher rate of mental problems in hospitals, but they are not consistent with page e357 or with 2015 data shown in the 2017 update, so this chart uses data from page e357.
 2014 data on 64% revival in hospitals from "Temporal Changes in the Racial Gap in Survival After In-Hospital Cardiac Arrest."
+2000-2009 data on change in mental problems in hospitals calculated from "Trends in Survival after In-Hospital Cardiac Arrest."

 Broken Bones: An overlapping 8% to 9% of survivors have broken bones from CPR, and 91-92% do not.